-Astigmatism is a disorder of the eyes that can cause the light to focus on two points instead of just one point because the cornea is misshapen.
-This causes people to have blurry, slanted or distorted vision.
-While you may think it only happens in one eye, the truth is most of the time it occurs in both eyes and the shape of the cornea is virtually the same in both eyes.
+Astigmatism is a disorder of the eyes that can cause the light to focus on two points instead of just one.
+This is because the cornea is misshapen and causes you to have blurry, slanted, or distorted vision.
+While you may think it only happens in one eye, most of the time it occurs in both eyes.
+Why?
+Because the shape of the cornea is virtually the same in both eyes.

-While astigmatism in both eyes can be passed down from generation to generation, sometimes it can happen in just the one eye, but this is usually the result of some traumatic injury that has caused some kind of damage to the eye.
+Astigmatism in both eyes can be passed down from generation to generation.
+Sometimes it can happen in just one eye, but this is usually the result of some traumatic injury that has caused damage to the eye.

 Causes of Astigmatism

-Astigmatism is actually quite a common problem and a large number of people around the world suffer from it.
-There are a number of factors that might cause Astigmatism.
+Astigmatism is quite a common problem and a large number of people around the world suffer from it.
+In fact, most people have some level of astigmatism.
+There are several factors that might cause astigmatism.
 Firstly, it could be that your cornea is irregularly shaped.
 If it is flatter or more curved than normal, it will result in your vision being distorted.

 It can also be caused by the crystalline lens being tilted.
 This will cause your vision to become blurry.
-Furthermore, if you have heavy tissue around the eye or an abnormal eyelid, it can push down on the eye itself and cause it to become misshaped.
+If you have heavy tissue around the eye or an abnormal eyelid, it can push down on the eye and cause it to become misshapen.

 There are many different symptoms that can occur as a result of astigmatism.
 These symptoms could occur by themselves or you might have some of them at the same time.
-In any case, if you have any of these symptoms, it is always advisable to visit your eye care specialist as soon as possible as they will be in the best position to help you.
+In any case, if you have any of these symptoms, it is always advisable to visit your eye care specialist as soon as possible.
+They can assess your symptoms, diagnose the problem, and suggest treatment options.

-It should be noted that some of these symptoms might not neccessarily be caused by astigmatism, but instead might be caused by another vision problem.
+It should be noted that some of these symptoms might not necessarily be caused by astigmatism, but instead by another vision problem.

-If you notice that the quality of your vision is deteriorating, you should see an eye doctor who will give you an eye exam and advise the next course of action and treatment.
+If you notice that the quality of your vision is deteriorating, you should see an eye doctor.
+They will give you an eye exam and advise the next course of action and treatment.

 Tests for Astigmatism

-There are a few tests that your eye doctor will carry out to check if you have astigmatism or not.
-Firstly they will measure the reflected light in your eye.
-They will measure this light on the surface of the cornea using an instrument called a keratometer that will show both the orientation and amount of astigmatism in the eyes.
+There are a few tests that your eye doctor will carry out to check if you have astigmatism.
+First, they will measure the reflected light in your eye.
+They will measure this light on the surface of the cornea using an instrument called a keratometer.
+This instrument will show both the orientation and amount of astigmatism in the eyes.

 There are a range of different treatments available if you are diagnosed with astigmatism.
 Some people are given corrective lenses for this condition, but they are not always the best solution.

-Corrective lenses can actually weaken your vision over time and cause your eyes to become more reliant on them.
+Corrective lenses can actually weaken your vision over time.
+And, they cause your eyes to become more reliant on them.
 As time goes by, you will need to get stronger glasses or contact lenses to counteract this weakening process.

 Another option is surgery, but there are big risks involved with surgery.
-The most common type of eye surgery is laser, but this can be expensive and give you unwanted side effects.
+The most common type of eye surgery is laser, also called LASIK.
+But this can be expensive and give you unwanted side effects.
 One of the biggest dangers associated with surgery is that it might go wrong and you could end up with no sight at all.

-Before your resort yourself to either having to get corrective lenses or surgery, you should consider eye exercises because they can help you to enhance your vision and correct the symptoms that can be caused by astigmatism.
+Before your resort to either getting corrective lenses or surgery, look into natural treatment options.
+One of which is doing eye exercise or vision therapy at home.
+You should consider eye exercises because they can help correct the symptoms that can be caused by astigmatism.

 On top of eye exercises, you should consider your diet.
 In order for your body to function properly, you need to ensure that you are getting the right vitamins and minerals in your diet.
 Your eyes will also make use of these vitamins and minerals to stay in good shape.

-Therefore, before you opt for expensive corrective lenses and dangerous surgery, you should give eye exercises and vitamin supplements a chance to help you deal with astigmatism.
+Therefore, before you opt for expensive corrective lenses and dangerous surgery, consider natural options.
+You should give eye exercises and vitamin supplements a chance to help you deal with astigmatism.

-Getting the right amount of vitamins and minerals in your diet will also help your vision.
-Exercises and a healthy diet can help you to reduce vision problems and keep your eyes in the best condition possible for as long as possible.
+Getting the right amount of vitamins and minerals in your diet will help your vision.
+When you supply them with all the nutrients they need, they can function optimally.
+Intentionally exercising your eyes each day strengthens the muscles and improves flexibility.
+Exercises and a healthy diet can help you to reduce vision problems and keep your eyes healthy for as long as possible.